Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 - Software Design Docs
 - Create Angular app that connects to BART API.

 :thought_balloon: *Thoughts:* I found a great article on design docs.
 It reminded me that I have always done this in the past just didn't realize there was a real name for it.
 I do it at work to make sure I can remember why it was important to do the project in the first place.
 I also used it as a way to get back up to speed because I would have to put things down for unknown extended amounts of times.
 If I was lucky it would be a day.
-Usually it was weeks I would work on something else.
+Usually it was weeks I would work on something else. -- Having the bulleted list of today's progress helped me stay on track.

 :floppy_disk: *Link to work:*